HaikalTDM/Asset-audit-system/FIREBASE_SECURITY_RULES.md

       // Users can read and write their own assessment images allow read, write: if request.auth != null && request.auth.uid == userId && isActiveUser();

-      // Admins can read all assessment images allow read: if request.auth != null && isAdmin() && isActiveUser();
+      // Admins can read and delete all assessment images allow read, delete: if request.auth != null && isAdmin() && isActiveUser();
     }
   }
 }